edqx/discord-api-compiler/README.md

 repository.

 ## Usage
-Run `node index > output.ts` to see the output of the compiler.
+Run `node index --output output.ts` to see the output of the compiler.

 ### Command Line Arguments